defsquare/staticly/README.md

   (pages/build!)
   (shutdown-agents))
 ```

-Then a simple shell script like this should be invoked by the CI (note we just install Clojure on the default Cloudflare image):
+Write a shell script invoking the previous build ns that will be invoked by the Cloudflare's CI (note we just install Clojure on the default Cloudflare image):

 ``` shell
 #!/bin/bash